Academics, Programs, and Opportunities

 Global Learning Courses

 Global Learning courses can satisfy the Experience and Application requirement of the General Education Program.
+Prerequisites (if any), and the course’s ability to fulfill any other requirements for the General Education Program or majors and minors, are determined by the faculty and department(s) in which the course is offered.
 Global Learning courses include coursework that takes place during the regular semester (fall and spring semesters only).
 For the travel component, students will depart with faculty either during a designated break (for example, Spring Break) or after regular courses conclude at the end of the semester.
 The travel site(s) may be domestic or international.

-Students must pay an additional fee to cover the expenses of travel, and flights for travel are purchased separately by students.
-Students who qualify for financial aid for the semester tuition may apply for additional aid to assist with the Global Learning fee, and scholarships are available to assist with the cost of airfare
+Students pay an additional fee to cover the expenses of travel.
+Students also purchase their own tickets for flights within parameters set by the program.
+Students who qualify for financial aid for the semester tuition may apply for additional aid to assist with the Global Learning fee, and scholarships are available to assist with the cost of airfare.

-Student responsibilities (illustrative not exhaustive): satisfy all eligibility requirements and remain in good standing.
-Follow all procedures and meet all deadlines set by the Global Learning program and course faculty.
+Student responsibilities (illustrative not exhaustive): satisfy all eligibility and application requirements, remain in good standing, and maintain a passing grade in the Global Learning course.
+Follow all procedures and meet all deadlines set by the Global Learning program and course faculty before, during, and after travel.

-Typically involved parties: Academic Affairs, Oxford College faculty
+Typically involved parties: Office of Academic Affairs, Oxford College faculty, Oxford College staff

 Student Research Opportunities